 However, they do not make a lot of money.
 Most of them do their job because they understand how important it is.
 We should all be quite thankful that ski patrollers are willing to work as hard and long as they do.

 This article will take a look at how much ski patrollers make and some of the responsibilities they take on to make the mountain a safe place.
 Ski Patrol is easy to forget about, but they are very important.
 They deserve every penny they earn, and, in my opinion, they deserve a whole lot more.

-How Much do Ski Patrollers Make?
+How Much Do Ski Patrollers Make?

 Now that we know what patrollers do, the next question is, how much do they make?
 Though with all of the required knowledge, you would think they would make the same as any other first responder that puts their life on the line, that’s not the case.

 Typical pay for a ski patroller varies based on where they work and their personal experience level.
 A brand new patroller will make less than a seasoned veteran.

 Some resorts do pay better than others.
-For instance, Aspen Skiing Company pays $23-26/hour and Park City Resort pays $15-16/hour.
+For instance, POWDR pays $36/hour and Sugar Mountain pays $29/hour.
 The starting wages are pretty low but patrollers will usually get a raise each year they work for the same resort.